 "Fuentes-Bautista, M. (2009, June).
 “Beyond television: The Digital Transition of Public Access.”
 SSRC Necessary Knowledge Program. http://mediaresearchhub.ssrc.org/news/beyond-television-the-digital-transition-of-public-access/

-Fuentes-Bautista, M. Mapping "diversity of participation" in networked media environments.
+Fuentes-Bautista, M. “Mapping ‘diversity of participation’ in networked media environments.”
+(Revise/Resubmit)

-Fuentes-Bautista, M. A communication commons approach to digital inclusion: Community media and the digital transition
+Fuentes-Bautista, M. “A communication commons approach to digital inequalities: The contributions of community media to digital inclusion.”
+(Under review)

 "Examining impacts of Local Broadband Initiatives on Universal Service" is a project that critically examines the institutional dimension of public-private partnerships and collaborative governance in the sustainability of municipal broadband inititaives in underserved communities in Western Massachusetts.
 Theoretically, the project interrogates the boundaries of emerging commons in communication infrastructure, and the role of local, state and federal policy inititaives in addressing equity issues in the new broadband ecosystem.
 Current work also includes research on the relation between neo-populist movements, community and new media policy in Latin America.